 iPhone Keeps Asking for Apple ID Password

 You may also receive a sign-in requirement for entering your Apple ID and password just like the iOS user mentioned above.
-The same issue may occur when you seek to use Apple Store, iMessage, FaceTime.
-Sometimes, even when you entered the right Apple ID and password, your device may still be stuck in the popup loop of continuously asking for a password.
+The same issue may occur when you seek to use Apple Store, iMessage, or FaceTime.
+Sometimes, even when you enter the right Apple ID and password, your device may still be stuck in the popup loop of continuously asking for a password.
 As you can see, the Apple ID password not working problem makes the usage of iPhone or iPad inconvenient.

 Why does your iPhone/iPad keep asking for my Apple ID?
-In recent days, your iPad or iPhone may keep asking for an Apple ID password after an iOS 16 update or the app update.
+In recent days, your iPad or iPhone may keep asking for an Apple ID password after an iOS update or the app update.

 Go to Settings on your device > General > Scroll down and tap Reset > Tap on Reset Network Settings.